rasmusduedev/Astro-Gymnasiearbete-programkod/README.md

 A simulations program for solving the euler equations of motion for a fluid in 2D-spherical coordinates.
-As of yet I am still developing the source code, adding features to it etc. It's currently bit of a mess, so I'll only upload the code that is completely finished.
+As of yet I am still developing the source code, adding features to it etc. It's currently bit of a mess, so I'll only upload the code that is _completely finished_.
 You'll notice that many of the separate projects/simulations/examples contain the same files.
 That's just me being a bit lazy with the file structure, managing each part of the code separately.
 Sometime in the future I'll reorganize everything to look a bit nicer, optimize and improve file structure.

 The code is written entirely in Taichi, a python-embedded language that makes it possible to write parallelized code running on the graphics card, yielding much, much faster runtimes for applications that lends themselves well to `for` loops, like multicell simulations.